smartcatai/ts-client-gen/README.md

 ...
 }
 ```
 [`transport-contracts`](https://github.com/smartcatai/ts-client-gen/blob/aspnetcore/TSClientGen.Core/transport-contracts.ts) is a special module with a bunch of interfaces defining contracts for any custom or builtin transport module.
-Autogenerated api client modules rely on these contracts to make use of a transport module.
+Generated api client modules rely on these contracts to make use of a transport module.
 This module always appear as the code generation result in the output folder.
 You should make yourself acquainted with the contents of this module before writing a custom transport module.

 **TBD provide more details on contracts**

-**TBD provide means to extend RequestOptions object via passing an object to the TypeScript api client class constructor (and maybe get rid of the `TSSupportsExternalHost` attribute)**
+#### Custom options for generated api clients

+You can build any service features you like into your custom transport module.
+The examples of such features could be logging, appending special request headers, parsing special response headers, handling authentication and so on.
+But odds are your service features will need some options to be provided in runtime, by the means of parameterizing the instance of api client class.
+TSClientGen supports such use case via the `--use-api-client-options` command-line parameter.
+Specifying this parameter results in the following changes to the contract of your custom transport module and the generated api client class:

+* Custom transport module will have to export a type (class, interface or type alias) under the name of `ApiClientOptions`.
+It should be an object and should contain properties for the api client class options you need.
+For example, it could look like `export interface ApiClientOptions { logLevel: LogLevel }` if your custom transport module supports logging and you need to specify logging level when creating an instance of api client class;
+* The api client class constructor's sole parameter type will be the [intersection](https://www.typescriptlang.org/docs/handbook/advanced-types.html#intersection-types) of this `ApiClientOptions` type (imported from the transport module) and the default `{ hostname?: string }`type.
+See [Issue requests to an external host instead of a page host](#Issue-requests-to-an-external-host-instead-of-a-page-host) for details about the purpose and usage of the `hostname` parameter.
+* The signatures of the custom transport module's `request` and `getUri` methods will be the intersections of the `ApiClientOptions` type with `RequestOptions` or `GetUriOptions` respectively.

+Thus you will be able to provide an options object when constructing api client instance in runtime, and these options will be passed down into your custom transport module methods that do the actual low-level work.
+The combination of the `--use-api-client-options` command-line option with implementation of the custom transport module allows you to built any logic and service features you like into the code-generated api clients.

+When using the generated api client, please note that you will have to import api client class from generated module and explicitly instantiate it in order to pass options.
+All generated api modules also have a default export containing a ready-to-use instance of the api client class.
+This instance however is constructed without any options, just by calling a class constructor without parameters.
+When authoring a custom transport module, please also keep in mind the presence of such default export and be ready to get an empty options object in both `request` and `getUri` methods.

 ## Customizing with attributes